What happened to Jasmine?

-When I had my first peek at Jasmine, two yesr earlier, she was in Kindergarten.
+When I had my first peek at Jasmine, two years earlier, she was in Kindergarten.
 Someone had confined her in the small entryway of the main office, in the narrow space between the registration counter and a wall with a bulletin board.
-The veins on her neck bulged and throbbed, as she lay on her back furiously kicking and screaming, her face smeared with tears.
+The veins on Jasmine’s neck bulged, pulsating, as she lay on her back furiously kicking and screaming, her face smeared with tears.
 She’d already ripped all the paperwork from the bulletin board.

 I could see the behavior.